 He became the elusive prey ensnared inside the collapsed doorway of my lucidity.
 Without no escape for either of us, Constantine faces his inevitable and final brush with death.
 We both get trapped in the perfect labyrinth I created.
 The cul-de-sac of emptiness conceived by the alienation punished me throughout my life.

 This is the moment of truth.
-The moment for the ode to friendship and true brotherhood.
+The moment for the pageantry ode to friendship and true brotherhood.
 A square and relentless courtship waltz will be danced on the edge of madness.

 I introduce my knife with subtle violence, which like a wolf that jumps over a defenceless lamb, carves its way through the flesh of a victim surrendered to its faith, sinking its teeth and spraying the blood of retributive justice with such beauty and grace it even resembles poetry.
 Constantine’s a helpless lamb who, by his own will, placed his life on the claws of a stealthy wolf eager to fill its appetite for companionship in the world, which, conversely, never stopped loving its loneliness.
-I’m that wolf, and I need to stain my fangs with blood once more.
+I’m that wolf, and I need to bloodstain my fangs once more.

 I push Constantine away from me.
 I hold him by the back with my left hand as I begin to thrust my knife into his chest in a firm and relentless fashion while still holding his gaze.
 The limpid and semi-transparent fabric of his shirt starts to pigment with the garnet of the blood, blending in like the canvas and the oil.
 A series of ephemeral sobs escape from his mouth as the dagger penetrates his flesh.
-Tears come out of his eyes, but despite that, he suffers his blade bizarrely.
+Tears come out of his eyes, but despite that, he withstands the blade bizarrely.
 His eyes express a mixture of gratitude and contrition as I hear him mutter something.

 Then, in that moment of clarity, I stab his heart just like he stabbed mine, ensuring he feels that blade inside of him and procuring injure with such tenderness, so he has the opportunity to become part of my tribute to loyalty.
 This our Last Supper tableau and this is us, in flesh and bone, more alive than ever.